Mountmellick: History

 Mountmellick was a 15th-century settlement on the narrow Owenass River ('River of the Falls' in Irish) with an encampment on its banks at Irishtown.
-Overlooking this valley with its trees and wildlife was a small church called Kilmongan (Ivy Chapel) which was closed by the Penal Laws in 1640.
+Overlooking this valley with its trees and wildlife was a small church called Kilmongan (Ivy Chapel), which was closed by the Penal Laws in 1640.

 English Quakers settled in the area from about 1657, led by William Edmundson.
 They saw a future for this settlement and built it into a town, which was to grow to 8,000 people, with 27 industries which included breweries, a distillery, woollen mills, cotton, tanneries and glass.
 It was a boomtown in the late 19th century.
 One of its earliest Quaker settlers (circa 1680) was Richard Jackson, who, with his brother Anthony, had been converted to Quakerism in Eccleston, by the missionaries George Fox and Edmundson.
 Jackson's older brother Anthony settled at Oldcastle in County Meath at about the same time that Jackson and his wife, Margaret Keete, came to Mountmellick.
 Nicholas Jackson, who may have been a son of Richard Jackson, and had been born in Lancashire, married an Anne Mann in Mountmellick in about 1702.
-Descendants of Nicholas and Anne Jackson emigrated to New Garden Township, Chester County, Pennsylvania in the 1710s.
-Isaac Jackson, Nicholas's uncle, also settled near New Garden Township, in 1725, in an area the family later called Harmony Grove.
+Descendants of Nicholas and Anne Jackson emigrated to New Garden Township, Pennsylvania in the 1710s.
+Isaac Jackson, Nicholas's uncle, also settled near New Garden Township in 1725, in an area the family later called Harmony Grove.
 There is still a Quaker population in the town, and a Friends meeting house.
 The town has numerous examples of Georgian architecture and one of the finest examples of a Georgian square in Ireland.